 105. Facsimile warrants

-(1) An enforcement warrant or a warrant of commitment issued under this Act may be faxed to a person for the purposes of having that person execute the warrant.
+(1) An enforcement warrant issued under this Act may be faxed to a person for the purposes of having that person execute the warrant.

 (2) The fax copy of such a warrant has the same force and effect as the original.

 [Section 105 amended: No. 48 of 2012 s.
-43.]
+43; No. 25 of 2020 s.
+83.]

+105A.
+Delegation by CEO (fines enforcement)

+(1) The CEO (fines enforcement) may delegate to any person any power or duty of the CEO (fines enforcement) under another provision of this Act.

+(2) The delegation must be in writing signed by the CEO (fines enforcement).

+(3) A person to whom a power or duty is delegated under this section cannot delegate that power or duty.

+(4) A person exercising or performing a power or duty that has been delegated to the person under this section is taken to do so in accordance with the terms of the delegation unless the contrary is shown.

+(5) Nothing in this section limits the ability of the CEO (fines enforcement) to perform a function through an officer or agent.

+[Section 105A inserted: No. 25 of 2020 s.
+84.]

 106. Validity of acts not affected by want of form